TrevorHeyl/CMSIS_NN_CODEBLOCKS/README.md

 this project was tested with the MINGW compiler toolchain

 ## NOTE:
-The CMSIS-NN source isnot included in this project git.
+The CMSIS-NN source is not included in this project git.
 You need to download that from https://github.com/ARM-software/CMSIS_5 as a zip file and copy the content of the CMSIS folder to your local CMSIS folder once you have cloned this porject

 ## If you want to create a CodeBlocks project yourself from scratch, follow these steps